 The cost of luminaires that meet the proposed PPE levels were determined through online searches of the sources listed in the previous paragraph.
 All luminaires found to meet the proposed standards are LEDs.
 There may be other technology types that meet the required minimum efficacy, but there was no test data available to verify they can achieve 2.1μMol/J. The Statewide CASE Team analyzed price points for LED luminaires manufactured by many of the sources listed above, among others.
 In total, prices for over 30 luminaires and lamps were used to conduct this cost-effectiveness analysis.
-The specific luminaires and lamps used in the cost analysis were added to Appendix H. An average cost for single-ended HPS luminaires and lamps was the baseline cost for greenhouse lighting, and the average cost for single-ended HPS luminaires with a PPE at or above 2.1 was the proposed cost for indoor lighting.
+The specific luminaires and lamps used in the cost analysis were added to Appendix H. An average cost for single-ended HPS luminaires and lamps was the baseline cost for greenhouse lighting, and the average cost for single-ended HPS luminaires and lamps was the baseline for indoor lighting and also the proposed cost for greenhouse lighting.
+The average costs for the LED luminaires with a PPE at or above 2.1 was the proposed cost for indoor lighting.